Hyperparameter Optimization in Machine Learning: Hypergradients via Implicit Differentiation

-Call $q_{T, K}$ an approximate solution of \eqref{eq:fw:linsys}.
+Call $q_{T, K}$ an approximate solution of Eq.~\eqref{eq:fw:linsys}.
 Then an approximate gradient of the outer objective is given by

-The two possible sources of approximations stem from ($i$) the solution of the inner problem and ($ii$) of the linear system \eqref{eq:fw:linsys}.
-Particular implementation of this computation scheme depend on how \eqref{eq:fw:linsys} is solved.
+The two possible sources of approximations stem from ($i$) the solution of the inner problem and ($ii$) of the linear system in Eq.~\eqref{eq:fw:linsys}.
+A particular implementation of this computation scheme depends on how Eq.~\eqref{eq:fw:linsys} is solved.
 One classic procedure is the conjugate gradient (CG) method \citep{hestenes1952methods}, which features a linear rate of convergence that depends on the conditioning number of the Hessian of the inner objective.

-This computational approach has been studied in \citep{larsen_design_1996, larsen1998adaptive, bengio_gradient-based_2000, chapelle2002choosing, seeger2007cross}.
-More recently, \citet{pedregosa_hyperparameter_2016} proposed an approximation scheme whereby solutions to the inner problems and to the linear equation \eqref{eq:fw:linsys} become more precise as the number of HPO iterations $r$ grows, proving convergence for algorithms which feature strongly convex (inner) objectives.
+This computational approach has been studied by \citet{larsen_design_1996, larsen1998adaptive, bengio_gradient-based_2000, chapelle2002choosing, seeger2007cross}.
+More recently, \citet{pedregosa_hyperparameter_2016} proposed an approximation scheme whereby solutions to the inner problems and to the linear Eq.~\eqref{eq:fw:linsys} become more precise as the number of HPO iterations $r$ grows, proving convergence for algorithms which feature strongly convex (inner) objectives.

-\section{Hypergradients via iterative differentiation}
+\section{Hypergradients via Iterative Differentiation}

 Another approach to computing hypergradients involves explicitly accounting for an iterative training dynamics.
-Methods based on iterative differentiation further assume that solutions to the learning algorithm problem \eqref{eq:gbhpo:algo} are sought (with approximation) by iterating an optimization dynamics for $T$ steps:
+Methods based on iterative differentiation further assume that solutions to the learning algorithm problem of Eq.~\eqref{eq:gbhpo:algo} are sought (with approximation) by iterating an optimization dynamics for $T$ steps: